 There are, however, some small crumbs of comfort in this area.
 The divorce rate, for example, has stabilised and the rate of marriage breakdown for couples in their 20s and 30s has plummeted in the past ten years.
 Young people are getting married later and their relationships are lasting longer.

 Statistics suggest that the main culprits are the 'baby boomer' generation, who were able to experiment with divorce and stepfamilies when these had previously been taboo.
 That generation's children appear to have learned lessons about managing relationship, often the hard way.

 If you are going through a separation, or know someone who is we are here to help and can provide advice and assurance so that you and your family can move forward.
 We offer a free half hour assessment.
-Our lawyers Steven Payne can be contacted on 01245 228106 and at email@example.com and Sarah Overy on 01245 228132 and at firstname.lastname@example.org
+Our lawyer Steven Payne can be contacted on 01245 228106 and at firstname.lastname@example.org.

 The above is not legal advice; it is intended to provide information of general interest about current legal issues.